seatable/seatable-admin-docs/docs/maintenance/base-export.md

-# Export a base from the command line
+# Base Export from Command Line

 SeaTable allows to export a base from the command line.
 This overcomes the typical limits of a base.
 Important: This export does not contain big data.